Maxproto/IBA/README.md

 ## Contact Information

-For any inquiries or further information regarding this project, feel free to reach out to the author **Max Haoheng Lan**, haohenglan@outlook.edu.
+For any inquiries or further information regarding this project, feel free to reach out to the author **Max Haoheng Lan**, haohenglan@outlook.com.